Molmed/snpseq-archive-verify/README.md

 ==================

-A self contained (aiohttp) REST service that helps verify uploaded SNP&SEQ archives by first downloading the archive PDC, and then compare the MD5 sums for all associated files.
+A self contained (aiohttp) REST service that helps verify uploaded SNP&SEQ archives by first downloading the archive from PDC, and then compare the MD5 sums for all associated files.
 The downloaded files are deleted on successful verification, and retained if any error occurs.

 The service is composed of 3 components which must all be running and the system must be set up to allow the services